 The 60th annual Shrine Maple Sugar Bowl will be played on Dartmouth College’s Memorial Field on Saturday, Aug.
 3 and again "Strong legs will run, so that weak legs may someday walk."

 The game, as always, will feature 72 of the finest high school football players from New Hampshire and Vermont that graduated this year.
-Among those playing for the Green Mountain State will be Brattleboro’s Tyler Higley, along with Zachary Tarvit and Zachary Rawling of Bellows Falls.

 The two teams will practice at Castleton State College for seven days, starting July 27.
 On Sunday, July 28, they will make the traditional trip to the Shriners Hospital in Springfield, Mass., where in the smile of a small child they will learn the real meaning of Shrine Football.